 Years of Experience

-When it comes to location, the highest average paycheck ($95K annually) can be spotted in New York, N.Y.; San Francisco, Calif. ($91K), Dallas, Texas (about $89K), and Philadelphia, Pa. ($89K) are the next top-paying cities.
-At around $56K, Ann Arbor, Mich. is home to some of the lowest pay in the country.
-By state, the highest compensation levels appear in New York, where the average salary is $92K per year.
+When it comes to location, the highest average paycheck ($95K per year) can be spotted in New York, N.Y.; San Francisco, Calif. ($91K), Dallas, Texas (about $89K), and Philadelphia, Pa. (approximately $89K) are the next top-paying cities.
+High paychecks are not found in Ann Arbor, Mich.; in fact, at approximately $58K it is one of the lowest-paid cities, with earnings averaging around $56K.
+By state, the highest pay levels are found in New York, where the average Thomson Reuters employee makes $92K annually.

 Certifications and Degrees